hajdun/phonebook/README.md

 ## Development server

-Run `ng serve` or `npm run dev` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Backend

-There is a small express server to manage contacts.
-TODO: link here
+There is a small express server to manage contacts. [https://github.com/hajdun/contact-api](Backend)

 ## Code scaffolding